 We will basically follow the same test procedure we used in Exercise 1, except this time we will have to configure the client to use TLS and configure it to use the server root certificate issued by the certificate authority.

-10. Add the server (MQTT broker) root certificate (server_certificate.crt) by clicking on the advanced button.
+11. Add the server (MQTT broker) root certificate (ca-cert.pem) by clicking on the advanced button.

-Click on the certificate, then select SERVER CERTIFICATE (CA) and select the .crt file we downloaded in step 3.1.
+Then select SERVER CERTIFICATE (CA) and select the .pem file we downloaded earlier.

-Click back twice, and make sure to save the connection settings.
+Click back again, and make sure to save the connection settings by selecting SAVE.

 Nordic Developer Academy Privacy Policy